Dianqin-Sun/academic-website/content/authors/admin/_index.md

   url: https://www.publichealthrotterdam.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a master's student in Epidemiology and Health Statistics.
-I will graduate in June 2022, and I then intend to pursue a Ph.D. in the field of public health.

 # Interests to show in About widget